th3architect/jclouds-labs/docker/README.md

 ## Assumptions

 - jclouds-docker assumes that the images specified using the template are ssh'able.
-- jclouds-docker will mount ${user.home} to /root of the container

 --------------

 #Notes:
-- jclouds-docker is still at alpha stage please report any issues you find at [jclouds issues](https://github.com/jclouds/jclouds/issues?state=open)
+- jclouds-docker is still at alpha stage please report any issues you find at [jclouds issues](https://issues.apache.org/jira/browse/JCLOUDS)
 - jclouds-docker has been tested on Mac OSX, it might work on Linux iff vbox is running and set up correctly.
-However, it will not currently run on Windows.
+However, it has never been tried on Windows.

 --------------